 This can be ended by invoking one’s right to counsel and the right to remain silent.
 These things must be clearly and unequivocally stated.
 “I refuse to answer any questions without a lawyer present” will end any questioning, since the agents would much rather not see their case dismissed for procedural misbehavior.
 Asking if you will need a lawyer is unlikely to be sufficient to invoke your Constitutional rights.

-If you have been brought up on federal criminal charges, or you have reason to believe you will be, you need to contact Alexander J. Smith-Johnson immediately.
+If you have been brought up on federal criminal charges, or you have reason to believe you will be, you need to contact Darryl R. Smith immediately.
 The federal government does not sleep when it comes to building a criminal case and will take months to make sure they have covered every possible, so time is of the essence for building your defense strategy.
-Contact Jacksonville-based criminal defense attorney Alexander J. Smith-Johnson, Esq today.
+Contact Jacksonville-based criminal defense attorney Darryl R. Smith, Esq today.